-The Division of DD has a statewide contract with a Vendor Fiscal/ Employer Agent (VF/EA) Financial Management Service provider for payroll services including, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance.
-A single VF/EA Financial Management Services contractor is responsible for payroll functions.
-This contractor is also responsible for verifying the citizenship status and background screenings of new workers and making available expenditure reports to Individual.
-Reimbursement for fiscal management services is an administrative service and not fee for service.
+The Division of DD has a statewide contract with a Vendor Fiscal/ Employer Agent (VF/EA) FMS provider for payroll services including, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance.
+A single VF/EA FMS contractor is responsible for payroll functions.
+This contractor is also responsible for verifying the citizenship status and background screenings of new workers and making available expenditure reports to individual.
+Reimbursement for FMS is an administrative service and not fee for service.
 The provider is not a governmental entity.

-Vendor Fiscal/ Employer Agent (VF/EA) is responsible for maintaining a separate account for each participant's budget, tracking and reporting disbursements and balances of participant funds, and processing and paying invoices for goods and services approved in the service plan.
+VF/EA is responsible for maintaining a separate account for each participant's budget, tracking and reporting disbursements and balances of participant funds, and processing and paying invoices for services approved in the service plan.